The Importance Of Fermented Foods

-Making kruat is simple, you can find easy how-tos on the internet.
+Making kraut is simple, you can find easy how-tos on the internet.

-- Make sure your kraut system is not growing any bad bacterias from the environment.
+Make sure your kraut system is not growing any bad bacteria from the environment.

-The fermentation process of time plus ingredients is how the friendly bacteria are gown and then inhabit the kraut which then go into your gut when you eat the kraut.
+The fermentation process of time plus ingredients is how the friendly bacteria are grown and then inhabit the kraut which then goes into your gut when you eat the kraut.

-The last several years, I have been buying kraut.
+For the last several years, I have been buying kraut.
 If you buy kraut you want to make sure there is no vinegar listed on the ingredients.
 Vinegar makes kraut taste fermented but is not.
-So it lacks the friendly bacteria which is the point of eating it for out guts sake.
+So it lacks the friendly bacteria which is the point of eating it for our gut’s sake.

-Fermented drinks like kvass, kombucha, and jun are also great for delivering friendly bacteria into our bellies.
-Be mindful of these drinks with added juices because then you are feeding the bad bacterias which feed on sugars.
+Fermented drinks like kvass, kombucha, and Jun are also great for delivering friendly bacteria into our bellies.
+Be mindful of these drinks with added juices because then you are feeding the bad bacteria which feed on sugars.

-Probiotics and prebiotics are also an option for getting good bacterias into your belly.
-I recommend them for specific times like when doing a gut make-over, or a healing moment, or post antibiotics.
+Probiotics and prebiotics are also an option for getting good bacteria into your belly.
+I recommend them for specific times like when doing a gut make-over, a healing moment, or post antibiotics.